Career Explorations

 Option 2.
 Pretend to be a failed Router

-, just pretending to fail can be an effective strategy.
+packets across the network!
+If you are evil, just pretending to fail can be an

 How might you defend against this attack?
 Think about choosing alternate routes through the network.